 What Will Happen To My Donation At Anthrocon?

 Your donation will be on public display at the charity's Dealers' Room table.
 Less-expensive items will be raffled, with drawing results displayed on Sunday.
 High-value items will be auctioned one at a time at Sunday's auction event.
 Once the convention is over, you will be emailed with the price your item sold for if you have provided an email address.

-The new, revised rules are available on the Anthrocon webpages at www.anthrocon.org/rules-charity.
+The new, revised rules are available on our website.
 They cover many small details of the Auction and Raffle that are not covered in this FAQ.

 Except for cash donations sent before the convention date, no. Unless the Charity is unable to attend the convention, a representative from the Charity will be present at the Charity Auction and their Dealers' Room table and will collect the funds as the items, services, and tickets are purchased.
 The proceeds will, at no time, be in the possession of Anthrocon staff.

 Is This Affiliated With The Anthrocon Art Auction?

 Only in that it is at the same convention.
 The Art Show auctions will feature only items entered in the Art Show.
 The Charity Auction/Raffle items on display are being solicited and auctioned with no affiliation to the Art Show.
 You may submit art to the Art Show and merchandise to the Charity Auction/Raffle independently.

 The convention is run by its Board of Directors.

 Brian Harris arranges the Charity Auction/Raffle, and any questions involving the Charity Auction/Raffle at Anthrocon should be directed to charity(at)anthrocon.org.

 What If I would Just Like To Make a Cash Donation?